 Have you ever received a letter from the State of Delaware asking you to file an annual report with Delaware’s franchise tax payment?
 Will the notice come even when your company hasn’t generated any revenue yet, or at the start of the new year when your company has been registered at the end of the previous year?

-This blog will give you a detailed explanation of Delaware franchise tax and annual report.
+This blog will give you a detailed explanation of the Delaware franchise tax and annual reports.

 1. What are Delaware franchise tax and annual tax?

 Let’s dive into the concept of Delaware franchise tax and annual tax, so you can get a better understanding of these terms.